huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 Protocol Version 3 (HTTP/3)"{{?I-D.ietf-quic-http}}.
 The purpose of this document is to define the way DNS messages can be transmitted over QUIC.

+Future work might specify DNS over HTTP/3 for one or all of the scenarios covered by the scope of this document.
+However, a lightweight direct mapping for DNS over QUIC can be regarded as a more natural fit for both the recursive to authoritative queries and zone transfers which rarely involve intermediaries.
+In these scenarios, the additional overhead of HTTP is not offset by, e.g., benefits of HTTP proxying and caching behavior.

 In this document, {{design-considerations}} presents the reasoning that guided the proposed design. {{specifications}} specifies the actual mapping of DoQ.
 {{implementation-requirements}} presents guidelines on the implementation,